Articles · Product philosophy

 Track B—server-assisted text or image helpers when the deployment is configured.
 These cover open-ended drafting and explanation where closed-form algorithms are the wrong tool.
 Product discipline still applies: say what runs where, warn against secrets, and keep a path back to purely local utilities for the same underlying data.

 Neither track is "higher" than the other.
 They have different contracts.
-Treat Track A like calipers; treat Track B like a technical editor who still needs fact-checking.
+Treat Track A like a measuring tool; treat Track B like a technical editor who still needs fact-checking.

 From bookmarked tools to programmable handoffs